protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Since there will be quite a lot going on, we will go slowly on this one.
 We will create a `mintToken` function that takes a `pet` object and does the following:

-1. Upload the metadata and image asset to NFT.storage, and retrieve the returned metadata that includes the [CID][ipfs-cid] of the data.
+1. **Upload to NFT.storage.** This uploads the metadata and image asset to NFT.storage, and retrieves the returned metadata that includes the [CID][ipfs-cid] of the data.
-2. Send a minting transaction with the metadata to Flow (in this case, the name, age, breed, and the CID of the data stored on IPFS).
+2. **Send a minting transaction** with the metadata to Flow (in this case, the name, age, breed, and the CID of the data stored on IPFS).
-3. If successful, return the Flow transaction ID.
+3. **Return the Flow transaction ID** if successful.

-Here we sketch up some placeholder functions to reflect the steps:
+First, let's sketch up some placeholder functions to outline the steps:

 ```js